-Abdul Muqeet, also known as the Paper Bag Boy, has risen from being just another ordinary student to an extra-ordinary environmentalist.
+Abdul Muqeet, also known as the Paper Bag Boy, has risen from being just another ordinary student to an extra-ordinary environmentalist, eco-hero and eco-warrior.
 At just ten years old, Abdul Muqeet has demonstrated his commitment to saving the environment in United Arab Emirates and elsewhere.

-Inspired by the 2010 campaign “UAE Free of Plastic Bags”, Abdul Muqeet, a student of Standard V at Abu Dhabi Indian School, applied his own initiative and imagination to create 100% recycled carry bags using discarded newspapers.
-He then set out to distribute these bags in Abu Dhabi, replacing plastic bags that take hundreds of years to degrade biologically.
-The bags were lovingly named ‘Mukku bags' and Abdul Muqeet became famous as the Paper Bag Boy.
+Inspired by the 2010 campaign “UAE Free of Plastic Bags”, Abdul Muqeet, a student of Standard V at Abu Dhabi Indian School, applied his own initiative and imagination to create 100% recycled carry bags using paper waste.
+He then set out to distribute these bags in Abu Dhabi, replacing single-use plastic bags that take hundreds of years to degrade biologically.
+The bags were lovingly named ‘Mukku bags’ and Abdul Muqeet became famous as the Paper Bag Boy.

 Abdul Muqeet’s environmental initiative has catalyzed a much larger community campaign.
 During the first year, Abdul Muqeet created and donated more than 4,000 paper bags in Abu Dhabi.
 In addition, he has led workshops at schools, private companies and government entities, demonstrating how to create paper bags using old newspapers.
 His school along with a number of companies in Abu Dhabi adopted his idea by exchanging their plastic bags for paper bags.